Proving the ROI of customer experience is essential if you want your company’s leadership to continue investing in your customer experience program.

 Customer Experience ROI Metrics

 You might already track a number of customer experience metrics, like NPS®, CSAT, CES, and First Reply Time.
-While these metrics highlight the state of your customer experience program, they don't necessarily tell you the impact that each one has on your business.
-For example, does a higher NPS result in a lower churn rate?
-And, if so, by how much?
+While these metrics highlight the state of your customer experience program, they don't necessarily tell you the impact that each one has on your business unless you connect it to a financial metric.

 Financial metrics, like the ones listed below, are valuable to your leadership team because they provide actionable insights into your customer experience program.
 Tracking these metrics helps management understand whether the business is growing and making money.